 Immediate Asset Protection

 Belize does not have a statute of limitations for fraudulent conveyance of assets placed into an asset protection trust for many claims.
 What this means is this.
 If you are being sued right now, place assets into the trust.
 You can, under Belizean law, protect such assets from being seized in a court action.
 As of this writing, this is the only known trust legislation that does this.
 It does not require some time to pass before the assets inside of the trust are protected.

 Belize Trusts score the highest rating among all other offshore trust jurisdictions with its debtor-friendly hard line on fraudulent conveyance.
 This applies to creditors, divorce, judgments, etc. Moreover, article 7(6) of the Belize Trusts Act cannot vary or set aside or recognize a court order from another jurisdiction when it comes to divorce, succession rights or creditor claims of insolvency.

 Assets protected by a Trust in Belize would have to be pursued in Belize.
-They would have to file a new case, as reciprocal judgement enforcement does not apply.
+They would have to file a new case, as reciprocal judgment enforcement does not apply.
 The company been protecting assets for decades and was established in 1906.
 We have formed companies and trusts in Belize since well before the enactment of asset protection trust law in Belize.

 Hold Funds Anywhere